stabilaprotocol/documentation-en/docs/introduction/overview.md

 # parameters
 contract_name: Contract name
-ABI: ABI from SimpleWebCompiler
+ABI: ABI content from generated .abi file
-bytecode: ByteCode from SimpleWebCompiler
+bytecode: ByteCode content from generated .bin file
 constructor: When deploy contract, this will be called.
 If is needed, write as constructor(uint256,string).
 If not, just write #
 params: The parameters of the constructor, use ',' to split, like  1, "test", if no constructor, just write #
 fee_limit: The STB consumption limit for the deployment, unit is UNIT(1 UNIT = 10^-6 STB)